livprojects/livprojects/README.md

 ### Hi there 👋

-⚠️ __While I try to keep my side projects and portfolios updated, I also focus on my full-time job.
-Everything might not be up-to-date, please reach out if you have any question.__
+> ⚠️ _While I try to keep my portfolio and side projects updated, I also have a full-time job — everything might not be up-to-date.
+Feel free to reach out if you have any questions._

-Welcome to my Github profile!
-My name is Liv, I am 31 and I am a full-stack developer from France.
-My technical training has been more focused on Javascript (especially React and Node.js) and Java, but I am eager to expand my knowledge.
-The projects marked with the 🎯 emoji are the ones I would like you to look at in priority.
-Those are only PRACTICE projects and do not necessarily reflect what I've been doing on a daily basis.
+My name is Liv and I'm a full-stack developer based in France, with 5 years of professional experience across the full stack.
+My background leans towards JavaScript (React, Node.js) and Java, with significant PHP/Symfony experience as well.
+The projects marked with the 🎯 emoji are the ones I'd recommend looking at first — keep in mind they are practice projects and don't necessarily reflect my day-to-day work.

-📰 I also have a Master's degree in political science which doubles as a professional degree in Journalism.
-I have been writing for six years now for major French media outlets on economics, science, societal issues and literature.
-So whether you're interested in my technical or my writing skills, you can reach me on [Linkedin](https://www.linkedin.com/in/liv-audigane/).
+📰 I also hold a Master's degree in Political Science with a specialisation in Journalism, and spent 7 years writing about science, society, and technology for major French media outlets.
+So whether you're interested in my technical or my writing skills, feel free to connect on [LinkedIn](https://www.linkedin.com/in/liv-audigane/).

+---

-📍 *Tech stack I am ready to use in a professional environment*
+📍 *Tech stack I have used in a professional environment*

+- **JavaScript**: vanilla, React 19 / Redux, Node.js, Express.js, Angular
+- **PHP**: Symfony, Twig
-- Java 8: JEE, Maven, Hibernate, Spring (Data-JPA, Boot, WebMVC), JUnit / Mockito
+- **Java**: Maven, Hibernate, Spring (Data-JPA, Boot, WebMVC), JUnit / Mockito
-- Javascript: vanilla, React 18 / Redux, Node.js, Express.js, Angular 10+
-- HTML
-- PHP / Symfony
+- **TypeScript**
-- CSS / Sass (SCSS)
+- **HTML / CSS / Sass (SCSS)**
-- Typescript
-- SQL/PostgreSQL/Sequelize/MySQL
+- **Databases**: SQL, PostgreSQL, MySQL, Sequelize, Liquibase
-- RESTful APIs design & implementation
+- **APIs**: RESTful design & implementation, Postman
+- **Workflow orchestration**: Temporal
+- **AI-assisted development**: Claude Code, Gitlab Duo, ChatGPT

-📍 *Collaborative tools and methods I use*
+📍 *Collaborative tools and methods*

-- Git, Gitlab & Github
+- Git, GitLab & GitHub
-- Agile software development & Scrum framework
+- Agile / Scrum
-- Jira, Confluence
+- Jira, Confluence, Notion

-📍 *Tech stack I am currently exploring*
+📍 *Currently exploring*

+- Development with AI agents : how to keep coding (which I love) while saving time, how to train my brain not to be lazy while using AI
+- Python
 - C
-- Python

 ---